Hurts returns from injury, leads Eagles to No. 1 seed in NFC

 Quick is a radio analyst for the Eagles.
 “Just as he told me before the game, he said the first pass is going to come to me and I’m going to break your record,” he said.

-DeVonta Smith set the Eagles’ season record for receptions with 95.
+DeVonta Smith set the Eagles’ season record for receptions with 95 (and 1,196 yards receiving).
 He had seven receptions against the Giants.
 Irving Fryar had 88 catches in 1996.

 The 14 wins are also the most in a season for the Eagles.